A Survey on Speech Deepfake Detection: Partially Deepfake detection

-Partially spoofed utterance can be created by inserting one or more clips of synthetic speech into the original real speech, such as changing some words within one expression.
-The series of the ASVspoof Challenges does not currently address this type of spoofed speech.
-The PF attack was initially introduced in the ADD 2022 Challenge \cite{yi2022add}, and in ADD 2023 \cite{yi2023add}, this challenge was extended to not only detect manipulated intervals but also localize the boundaries within the utterance.
+Partially Deepfake utterances can be created by inserting one or more clips of Deepfake speech generated by speech synthesis and voice conversion technologies into the original bona fide utterance, such as by altering specific words within an expression while the rest of the speech remains authentic.
+The series of ASVspoof Challenges have not yet addressed this type of Deepfake speech.
+The concept of partially Deepfake speech was initially investigated by \cite{zhang2021initialpartial}.
+Subsequently, the PF attack was introduced in the ADD 2022 Challenge \cite{yi2022add}, and ADD 2023 \cite{yi2023add}.
+The challenges are then extended to not only detect manipulated intervals but also to localize the boundaries within the utterance.
+The latest literature, evaluated using the partially Deepfake datasets, are summarized and presented in TABLE \ref{TABLE:PARTIAL}.

-Both the ADD 2022 and 2023 challenges provide testing datasets for the partially spoofed track.
-The primary difference in ADD2023 PF datasets, compared to ADD2022, is that ADD2023 provides the ground truth labels for both utterance level and segment level, which allows for the evaluation of accuracy in localizing fake segments within the utterance.
-Consequently, the primary evaluation metric for the ADD2022 PF dataset is utterance-level EER.
-In contrast, the key evaluation metric for the ADD2023 PF dataset is a weighted sum of utterance-level accuracy and frame-level F1 score.
-Additionally, the PartialSpoof dataset, another widely used partially spoofed dataset derived from the ASVspoof2019 set, also offers both utterance-level and segment-level ground truth and utilizes EER as the main metrics.
-The latest literature, evaluated using the mentioned datasets along with their corresponding metrics, is summarized and presented in TABLE \ref{TABLE:PARTIAL}.
+While this section focuses on partially Deepfakes and their detection techniques, it's important to distinguish between partially Deepfakes and half-truths.
+Partially Deepfakes involve the manipulation or alteration of speech using advanced Deepfake generation technologies, producing speech that may sound convincing but is ultimately deceptive.
+In contrast, half-truths consist of factually correct information that is incomplete or presented in a misleading context, created through selective presentation or omission of details, without altering the actual speech content or using synthetic speech technologies.
+Although half-truths are a significant element of misinformation, they fall outside the scope of this study, which focuses on the technical detection of speech Deepfakes.